KailaniBailey/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/Week 2: Introduction to Relational Databses and Tables/README.md

 # Introduction to Relational Databases and Tables
+> Learn more about relational database concepts and their importance.
+Understand the process of creating a table in a database on MySQL using the graphical interface and SQL scripts.
+Learn how to alter the entries or delete the entries for any table in the database, or even delete the table itself.
 ## Introduction to Relational Databases and Tables
 - Relational Database Concepts
 - Types of SQL Statements (DDL vs. DML)